Classic Chicken Pot Pie Simple and Comforting Dish

 – Use vegetable broth instead of chicken broth for a vegetarian version.

 These ingredients help create a dish that is both tasty and comforting.
-For the full recipe, refer to the detailed steps provided.

 Step-by-Step Instructions